eresearchqut/ontvisc/README.md

 - read_count: total number of reads mapping to top reference
 - mean_cov: mean coverage in bases to the genome/sequence of the best homology match
 - RPKM: Reads Per Kilobase of transcript, per Million mapped reads is a normalised unit of transcript expression.
 It scales by transcript length to compensate for the fact that most RNA-seq protocols will generate more sequencing reads from longer RNA molecules
+- RPM: Reads per million mapped reads
 - PCT_5X: The fraction of bases in the reference that attained at least 5X sequence coverage
 - PCT_10X: The fraction of bases in the reference that attained at least 10X sequence coverage
 - PCT_20X: The fraction of bases in the reference that attained at least 20X sequence coverage

 ### Summary of detections for de novo assembly and clustering mode ###
 A summary of detections for all the samples included in the index file is provided under the **detection_summary** folder.
-The file follows the same structure as the **SampleName/alignments/SampleName_referenceID_species_name_top_blast_with_cov_stats.txt** files.
+The file follows the same structure as the **SampleName/alignments/SampleName_top_blast_with_cov_stats.txt** files.
 A column labelled **contamination_flag** is included at the end of the text file which flags potential false positives.

 With the contamination flag, the assumption is that if a pest is present at high titer in a given sample and reads matching to this pathogen in other samples occur at a significantly lower abundance, it is possible that this lower signal is due to contamination (e.g. contamination or index hopping from high-titer sample).